 REFLECTION FROM JANUARY 24TH, 2008**

 Ohh my my, let me tell you…I most certainly don’t know much, and in comparison to all there is to know, I am eternally destined to knowing very little.
 But today, in this moment, I know this much to be true – most people in life, or at least most of the people that I have known, settle.
 And the decision to settle makes sense, sometimes I think much more sense than not.
-But the fundamental reason, I think, that people settle (as I am very presently finding out), is because when you settle, at least you know you have something, at least you know that some sort of concrete certainty fulfills the basic premise of your life.
+But the fundamental reason, I think, that people settle, is because when you settle, at least you know you have something, at least you know that some sort of concrete certainty fulfills the basic premise of your life.

-The most depressing part about settling, though, is that in many cases, in more cases than not (I believe), persons that settle find out later that what it is that they settled for was not at all what they really wanted.
+The most depressing part about settling, though, is that in many cases, persons that settle find out later that what it is that they settled for was not at all what they really wanted.
 To hold out and put yourself out there is a fundamentally difficult task – it requires perseverance and faith, hope and belief.
 The most difficult thing I have found in refusing to settle for less than I deserve, and most certainly less than I want, is that in doing so, I assume the risk that I will find myself empty-handed in the end.

 I told Stella once, and felt absolutely ashamed and embarrassed after having come clean, but I did tell Stella once, that I think the most brilliant people that have ever existed and walked the face of this earth were also very much so those that others found to be insane.
 Now don’t get me wrong, I think there are different kinds of insanity, and when I speak here I do not intend to include them all.
 But the idea very much so goes hand in hand with the premise that the most brilliant of all minds come at the cost of isolation, misunderstanding, mental illness and oftentimes death.

 I believe that the most brilliant, poignant and creative minds I’ve come to know are contained in the hearts of people who are fundamentally incapable of disregarding truth.
-We all know that the truth hurts, for why else would it be so little used?
-It follows, though, that the life of a person who lives by truth and truth alone, is destined to be one full of pain and strife.
+We all know that the truth hurts.
+It follows, then, that the life of a person who lives by truth and truth alone, is destined to be one full of pain and strife.
 Call me crazy, but to me, it makes absolute perfect sense that in order to esteem living in truth, one must voluntarily open their hearts and their minds to all that is out there to be had.

-Perfect sense, it makes to me.
-So anyways, to bring you round full circle (in what now seems to be also a very roundabout way!), I just want to say that one of the most difficult things I’ve ever had to do in this life, is to be willing to give freely and voluntarily without thereafter becoming resentful when I feel that I have not justly been appreciated or adequately compensated in return.
+And so, to bring you round full circle (in what now seems to be also a very roundabout way!), I just want to say that one of the most difficult things I’ve ever had to do in this life is to be willing to give freely and voluntarily, without thereafter becoming resentful when I feel that I have not justly been appreciated or adequately compensated in return.
 To give and not expect in return seems such a simple, elementary concept.
 And what’s even more tricky is the fact that it immediately feels good to have given.
 But as time passes and my efforts go unnoticed or unappreciated, at least in my mind, my immediate reaction is to close my heart and mind.
-It hurts to put yourself out there and get rejected…as elementary a concept as it seems, I have found that in life, the most elementary of concepts often turn out to be the most complicated of all.
+It hurts to put yourself out there and get rejected…as elementary a concept as it seems, I have found that in life the most elementary of concepts often turn out to be the most complicated of all.

 I don’t know any other way to live, than to live in the pursuit of all that is true.
 And as much as I suffer as a result of living this way, I truly believe that I would rather die than live any other way.
 It’s funny in life, how most things are actually gray, but every once in a great while you find a hint of light completely separated from the darkness.